Japanese jack mackerel: Conservation

-In the 1960’s peak yields of Japanese jack mackerel were caught of around 550,000 tons/year, but before the 1970’s this number decreased to around 200,000 tons/year which was an indicator of overfishing.
-In the early 1980’s less than 100,000 tons/year were caught, and the aquaculture production of jack mackerel begun to try and compensate for this loss of yield.
-This decrease in capture production led to a catching limit which was applied in 1997 which stabilized the capture rate to around 210,000 – 330,00 tons/year.
-Special conservation efforts have been put in place in Key spawning grounds of the jack mackerel including the Uwa Sea and Bungo Channel among the southern islands of Japan.
+In the 1960s peak yields of Japanese jack mackerel were caught of around 550,000 tons/year, but before the 1970s this number decreased to around 200,000 tons/year which was an indicator of overfishing.
+In the early 1980s, less than 100,000 tons/year were caught, and the aquaculture production of jack mackerel began to try and compensate for this loss of yield.
+This decrease in capture production led to a catching limit being applied in 1997, which stabilized the capture rate to around 210,000 – 330,00 tons/year.
+Special conservation efforts have been put in place in key spawning grounds of the jack mackerel including the Uwa Sea and Bungo Channel among the southern islands of Japan.
 This was put in place in 2013 and was a direct response to lowered catch yields and higher volumes of juveniles being captured between 2004 and 2013.

 Culture

 Although not a strong cultural icon, the Japanese jack mackerel is used in a large portion of both Japanese and Korean dishes and are an important global export for Japanese fisheries.
 Additionally, due to the spawning grounds being tied to the Japanese coastal waters, efforts have been made by Japanese fisheries to prevent their exploitation.